If you’re under the assumption that nobody reads your privacy policy, chances are you haven’t bothered to update it in a while.

 Wrapping Up

-Just like the prices of the products, the personas of your customers, and the contracts you devise with suppliers, your privacy policy is subject to change depending on the current landscape.
+Just like the prices of your products, the personas of your customers, and the contracts you devise with suppliers, your privacy policy is subject to change depending on the current landscape.

 New data privacy laws may come into effect.
 Existing laws may be updated.

-You might change the type of data you collect or use different data collection methods.
-Whatever the case, your privacy policy should be edited and updated to reflect these changes.
+You may change the type of data you collect or alter your data collection methods.
+Whatever the case, your privacy policy should be updated to reflect these changes.

-To stay compliant and meet user expectations, aim to perform a privacy policy update every year.
-And don’t forget to notify your customers every time you make a change.
+To stay compliant and meet user expectations, aim to update your privacy policy annually—and don’t forget to notify your customers whenever you make a change.